 - Market loans

-Furnish 2 examples of Developmental expenditure.
+Give two examples of developmental expenditure.

-Answer: 2 examples of developmental expenditure are:
+The two examples of developmental expenditure are as follows:

 - Economic services of railways and postal services